 I’m not writing this to bash Moodle.
 I appreciate the efforts that the community puts in it.
 Contributing to Moodle is in my plans as well.
 However, 90% of people who use it can achieve nearly the same functionality with WordPress and several plugins.
 Advantages?

 Need I say anything else?
-Just look at the downloads – Moodle is more than 30MB zipped!
+Just look at the downloads – Moodle is more than 70MB zipped!
 Way too much code and stuff, maybe good, but you don’t need most.
-WordPress is just 4.3 MB at the moment. |
+The latest WordPress installation file is just 15 MB at the moment.

 The most important Moodle functions can be replaced with similar, sometimes better, free and premium WordPress plugins and/or themes.
-On top of that you can add some more of WordPress awesomness – SEO plugins, caching plugins, tons of little widgets and so on.
+On top of that you can add some more of WordPress awesomeness – SEO plugins, caching plugins, tons of little widgets and so on.
 And, you can still host a regular blog along with the educational suite if you wish.

 Here is how to replicate the most important Moodle functions in WordPress: